MrCPJT/Antibiotic-resistance/README.md

-# Final year project
+# Mathematically-Modelling-Microbial-Interactions
 Final year project concerned with understanding the microbial interactions between _Staphylococcus aureus_ and _Pseudomonas aeruginosa_ in co-culture.

+## Summary
+- Performed an extensive literature review, implemented existing models and reproduced results to establish an initial understanding of the field
+- Preprocessed microbial growth data before fitting to an existing mathematical model using the Hamiltonian Monte Carlo algorithm, validating fits using MCMC convergence diagnostics
+- Investigated underlying dynamics using steady-state analysis and bifurcation theory, finding a transcritical bifurcation to underpin changes in interactions

 ## Project Details
 (Please see PDF file for additional details)

 ### Experimental Data
 - For this project I had the opportunity to work with novel _S. aureus_ and _P. aeruginosa_ mono and co-culture data.
-The data (.csv) is featured above and features a mono and co-culture case for both _S. aureus_ and _P. aeruginosa_ with each case including 6 replicates to identify any outliers.
+The data (.csv) is featured above and includes a mono and co-culture case for both _S. aureus_ and _P. aeruginosa_ with each case including 6 replicates.

 ### Literature review
-- Gentle introduction to general literature: key definitions (microbes, microbial communities, etc.), introduction of _S. aureus_ and _P. aeruginosa_ (what they are, why they are important, motivations behind understanding interactions between the two, etc.), background information and a brief history on microbial interactions.
+- Gentle introduction to surrounding literature: key definitions (microbes, microbial communities, etc.), introduction of _S. aureus_ and _P. aeruginosa_ (what they are, why they are important, motivations behind understanding interactions between the two, etc.), background information and a brief history on microbial interactions.

 ### Reproduction of literature results:
-The purpose of this step was to improve my understanding of existing models by implementing them myself.
-Not all of the points mentioned below made it into the final report but were interesting to investigate nonetheless.
+(The purpose of this step was to improve my understanding of existing models by implementing them myself.
+Not all of the points mentioned below made it into the final report but were interesting to investigate nonetheless.)

 - 11D generalized Lotka-Volterra (gLV) model [1,2,3]
   - Solved the system of ODEs using initial conditions and parameter estimates from existing literature [1]